Erisjimver/CRUD-Java-Aplicacion-Tienda/README.md

   - $ {distro.zipfilename.extensions}
   - jasperreports-components-plugin-5.5.0
   - jasperserver-plugin-5.5

+### jasperserver-plugin-5.5
-     -These are the ones used in the project
+  - These are the ones used in the project
-     -A folder with the libraries will be attached, see a tutorial on how to do it if necessary the plugin listed above
+  - A folder with the libraries will be attached, see a tutorial on how to do it if necessary the plugin listed above

 ### The operations performed by this software are:
 - Registration (Category, articles, employees, branches, clients)
 - consults: (sales, customers, items x category or all)